Nikkei ticks up after China PMI data, Panasonic plunges

 According to Japan's Ministry of Finance, foreign investors

-turned net sellers of Japanese stocks last week, with a net sale
+turned net sellers of Japanese stocks last week, with a net sell

 of 15.4 billion yen of shares, after a week of net buying.